PG&E: Year 1 Solar

 15 MW (Five Points) and 20 MW (Helm)

-Cupertino Electric's Renewables Division completed two ground-mount, solar photovoltaic (PV) stations totaling 35 Megawatts (MW) for Pacific Gas and Electric Company (PG&E) in California’s Central Valley on September 29, 2011.
-Construction of the aggressivly scheduled project began in April 2011 and is comprised of two sites: a 20-MW site in Helm and a 15-MW site located in Five Points, California.
+Cupertino Electric's Renewables Division completed two ground-mount, solar photovoltaic (PV) stations for Pacific Gas and Electric Company (PG&E) in California’s Central Valley.
+The 35-megawatt (MW) system had an aggressive construction schedule that began in April 2011 and finished in September 2011.
+The project was comprised of two California sites: the 20-MW Stroud Solar Station in Helm and the 15-MW Westside Solar Station in Five Points.
 The solar energy plants were engineered and constructed by Cupertino Electric.